Tasmania

 * the driver is complying with any conditions stated in the medical certificate

-Children under 7 years (other methods of travel)
+Children under 7 years (other alternative methods of travel)

 The driver is exempt from transporting a child in an Australian standard car seat, and able to transport the child in an alternative method of travel providing: